YisongMiao/text-dna/README.md

-Even though it seems Yisong make many commits in this repo, it is only a personal habit.
-He contributed equally with Yihao.
+Even though it seems Yisong make many commits in this repo, it is only a programming habit.
+He contributed equally with [Yihao](https://github.com/YihaoAng) in this course project in CS6219.

-## Ack
+## Acknowledgement
 We want to thank UW MISL for their open-source codebases that facilitate this course project. https://github.com/uwmisl

 We also acknowledge Prof [Djordje Jevdjic](https://www.comp.nus.edu.sg/~jevdjic/) and TA Puru for their kind guidance for this project.

+We also thank Mr Qingpeng Cai for his advice one bug with Keras.